On Linear Quadratic Potential Games: Conclusion

 \section{Conclusion}

-Our work was motivated by extending convergence guarantees of policy gradient methods to a larger class of linear quadratic games.
-To this end, we considered a class of finite horizon linear quadratic games and derive conditions under which the game would be potential.
-In particular, we showed that the general class of scalar linear quadratic games with full state feedback is a potential game if and only if it is an identical interest game.
-Best on this result, to characterize more interesting instances of potential linear quadratic games, we considered a restriction of dynamics and information structure.
-In particular, for decoupled dynamics and decoupled state feedback, we derived conditions on the loss function matrices so that the game is potential.
-The potential function is characterized and proved to have a unique optimizer.
-Furthermore, we showed that a modified version of the policy gradient would converge to a Nash equilibrium policy for this class of games.
-In the future, it would be interesting to extend our potential linear quadratic game characterization to the infinite horizon setting and extend the convergence proof to the infinite-horizon and model-free settings.
+Motivated by the desirable properties of dynamic potential games, our work focused on advancing a fundamental understanding of linear quadratic potential games.
+To this end, we considered finite-horizon linear quadratic games and derived conditions under which the game would be potential.
+Notably, we showed that an example of a general class of scalar linear quadratic games with full-state feedback is potential if it deviates slightly from an identical interest game.
+Additionally, we investigated a subclass of games with decoupled dynamics and decoupled state feedback, revealing the existence of potential games beyond identical interest games.
+Furthermore, we analyzed the potential function of this subclass and demonstrated the existence of at least one Nash equilibrium.
+We illustrated how initial state correlations can influence agents' behavior and highlighted the challenge of computing a Nash equilibrium policy.